Quick and easy Irish soda bread recipe with flour, baking soda, salt, buttermilk, raisins, an egg, and a touch of sugar.

 1 Preheat oven to 425°.
 Whisk together 4 cups of flour, the sugar, salt, and baking soda into a large mixing bowl.

-2 Using your (clean) fingers (or two knives or a pastry cutter), work the butter into the flour mixture until it resembles coarse meal, then add in the raisins.
+2 Using your (clean) fingers (or two knives or a pastry cutter), work the butter into the flour mixture until it resembles coarse meal, then add in the currants or raisins.

 3 Make a well in the center of the flour mixture.
 Add beaten egg and buttermilk to well and mix in with a wooden spoon until dough is too stiff to stir.
 Dust hands with a little flour, then gently knead dough in the bowl just long enough to form a rough ball.
 If the dough is too sticky to work with, add in a little more flour.
 Do not over-knead!
 Transfer dough to a lightly floured surface and shape into a round loaf.
 Note that the dough will be a little sticky, and quite shaggy (a little like a shortcake biscuit dough).
 You want to work it just enough so that the flour is just moistened and the dough just barely comes together.
 Shaggy is good.
 If you over-knead, the bread will end up tough.